farhapartex/mickey/README.rst

 Advance options
 ---------------

-DJ-Blog provide APIs for public post and archive post. ``/api/v1/public/posts/`` and ``/api/v1/public/posts/?type=published`` both API endpoints fetch all posts which are published and not archive. ``/api/v1/public/posts/?type=archive`` To make a post archive, mark check box archive in django admin.
+Mickey provide APIs for public post and archive post. ``/api/v1/public/posts/`` and ``/api/v1/public/posts/?type=published`` both API endpoints fetch all posts which are published and not archive. ``/api/v1/public/posts/?type=archive`` To make a post archive, mark check box archive in django admin.
 Remember a archive post is also a published post but in a different scheme.
 To get all posts for a single tag use the API endpoint ``/api/v1/public/posts/?tag=``

-In DJ-Blog, image need to choose in time of creation a blog post.
+In Mickey, image need to choose in time of creation a blog post.
 Hence there is a media browser named Media.
 To use any image, first need to upload images from Media.
 In each time of uploading a single image, DJ-Blog created extra 2 copy of same image with different size which are mainly medium and small size.
 By default the medium and small size are (768,1024) and (265, 300).